 In accordance with the AAMC guidelines, we will be planning virtual-only interviews for the 2020-2021 interview season.
 We will also not be sponsoring any visiting sub-internships.
 Instead, we are working on developing a process that will give you, as an applicant, as much information about our program as possible.
 Please revisit this site often to get updates on “virtual sub-internships,” virtual tours, and opportunities to meet with our residents and faculty in ways that allow you to fully understand our culture and ethos.

-If you have any questions, please do not hesitate to contact the Urology Program Coordinator, Kellie Hunter, at 314-362-8033 or e-mail at email@example.com.
+If you have any questions, please do not hesitate to contact the Urology Program Coordinator, Alexis French-Parkinson, at 314-362-8033 or e-mail at email@example.com.

 Appointment to the house staff of Barnes-Jewish Hospital is contingent upon graduation from an approved school of medicine or osteopathy, receipt of a license to practice medicine and surgery in the State of Missouri and, if required, certification that the requirements of the Educational Commission for Foreign Medical Graduates have been met.
 All appointments shall be effective on July 1 and they extend through June 30 of the following year.